Kevinpgalligan/KevingalWebsite/pages/blog/rc2.md

 Submitted a [pull request](https://github.com/LispCookbook/cl-cookbook/pull/519) to the Common Lisp Cookbook, adding a description of how to load arbitrary bytes into a string with the SBCL implementation.
 The Common Lisp community is relatively small, so I think it's important to contribute to documentation efforts like the Cookbook.
 I'm normally too lazy to do this, but trying to form good habits!

 Figured out that quri, the URL library, was inserting extra percent-encoded characters into the info hash, because it was re-encoding the strings as UTF-8.
 There's an option in quri to set the character encoding of the query string, but this is not exposed in the `make-uri` interface -- hence, [another pull request](https://github.com/fukamachi/quri/pull/85).
 Yay for yak-shaving!
+(Also, ended up closing the pull request because there's another way to do it).

 After this was fixed, I started getting 400 Bad Request responses from the server.
 Yet, when I copied the URL (including query parameters) into my web browser, it returned the list of peers!
 Likewise, when I copied the URL into a 1-line Python script that made a GET request using the `requests` package...